 Seed: Fertile mature flowers produce a rounded seed capsule containing 2 to 4 brown dry seeds (four more frequently than 2 or 3).
 Seeds are an irregular oval shape with a wrinkled surface.

 Habitat: Virginia Waterleaf is found extensively in the Woodland and Upland Garden at Eloise Butler.
-The roots are rhizomatous with a crown, and fleshy and tough to weed out and the plant easily fills in any open space.
+The roots are rhizomatous with a crown, fleshy and tough to weed out and the plant easily fills in any open space.
 The plant is an aggressive spreader from its many seeds and rhizomatous roots.
 Occasionally control measures must be applied.
+Removing the flower clusters before it goes to seed will at least limit the spread.
 It grows in the understory of open woods in rich moist soils and partial sun.
 The leaves die back by late summer.

 Comparisons: The only other Waterleaf found in the state, Great Waterleaf, Hydrophyllum appendiculatum, has rounded leaves without the deep cut lobes and flowers with spreading petals where the stamens are not as conspicuously exserted.